rse/pegjs-util/README.md

 at least the type of the AST node.

-The `options.util` above again points to the PEGUtil API and is made available automatically by using `PEGUtil.parse` instead of PEG.js's standard parser method `parse`.
+The `options.util` above again points to the PEGUtil API and is made available automatically by using `PEGUtil.parse` instead of Peggy's standard parser method `parse`.

 ### Cooked Error Reporting

-Instead of calling the regular PEG.js `parser.parse(source[, startRule])` you now should call `PEGUtil.parse(parser, source[, startRule])`.
+Instead of calling the regular Peggy `parser.parse(source[, startRule])` you now should call `PEGUtil.parse(parser, source[, startRule])`.
 The result then is always an object consisting of either an `ast` field (in case of success) or an `error` field (in case of an